19bufordcarl/CarlRPG/Myth & Shadow/Social Systems/Followers.md

 Loyalty is the system to handle when Followers will abandon the party.
 To make a loyalty check, the PC who is responsible for the Follower makes a [DC](../Game%20Procedures/DC.md) 20 [Charisma](../Player%20Characters/Chosen%20Statistics/Charisma.md) [Check](../Game%20Procedures/Check.md).
 The PC may add the Follower's Loyalty Score as an additional bonus to this [Check](../Game%20Procedures/Check.md).

-The referee should request a loyalty check whenever the following occurs.
+The GM should request a loyalty check whenever the following occurs.
 - Hardship
 	- Offensive actions to the Follower.
-		- The referee may grant [Disadvantage](../Game%20Procedures/Dice%20Rolls/Disadvantage.md) if it is especially against their nature.
+		- The GM may grant [Disadvantage](../Game%20Procedures/Dice%20Rolls/Disadvantage.md) if it is especially against their nature.
 			- Such as not paying them on time or lying about their pay.
 		- This should also decrease their loyalty score by 1.
 	- In sudden unexpected danger.